Advanced Weights for IXPE Polarization Analysis: Methods

 \section{Methods}

 The likelihood $L$---the probability distribution function (PDF) of the observed data given the model parameters---may be factored into a product of likelihoods for each event as follows:

-For event $i$, $P_s(\psi_i)$ and $P_s(\bm r_i | \psi_i)$ are the PDFs of EVPA $\psi_i$ and position $\bm r_i$, assuming an origin from source $s$, while $p_{i, s}$ is the probability that $i$ was emitted by $s$.
+For event $i$, $P_s(\psi_i)$ and $P_s(\bm r_i | \psi_i)$ are the PDFs of EVPA $\psi_i$ and position on the sky $\bm r_i$, assuming they originated from source $s$, while $p_{i, s}$ is the probability that $i$ was emitted by $s$.
 We use ``source'' to refer to any potential origin of an IXPE event, which may include astrophysical sources, photon background, or particle background.
 In Eq.~\ref{eqn:likelihood}, $P_s(\psi_i)$ and $P_s(\bm r_i | \psi_i)$ act as polarization (\S\ref{sec:w-pol}) and spatial weights (\S\ref{sec:w-psf}). $p_{i,s}$ may be used to de-weight particle-like events (\S\ref{sec:w-bg}) and incorporate spectral and temporal weights (\S\ref{sec:w-spec}).

 The maximum likelihood estimator (MLE) of parameter $\theta$ is the value that maximizes $L$.
 With many events, MLE methods are unbiased and deliver optimal uncertainties.
 Here we estimate the covariance matrix $\Sigma$ by computing $(\Sigma^{-1})_{ij} = -\frac{\partial}{\partial \theta_i} \frac{\partial}{\partial \theta_j} \ln L$ at the maximum.
-The Bayesian approach with wide, uniform priors is equivalent if Gaussian posteriors are assumed, though this assumption may be lifted using a Markov-chain Monte Carlo (MCMC) method.
+The Bayesian approach with wide, uniform priors in the source Stokes coefficients is equivalent if Gaussian posteriors are assumed, though this assumption may be lifted using a Markov-chain Monte Carlo (MCMC) method.
 Tools for both types of fits are provided as updates to the \texttt{LeakageLib} package, originally designed to treat polarization leakage \citep{dinsmore2024leakagelib}.\footnote{\url{https://github.com/jtdinsmore/leakagelib}}